NcxyZero/altair/docs/REFLEX_LOGGER_GUIDE.md

 ## Creating a Logger Middleware for Reflex

-To log Reflex producer actions and state changes, you can create a custom middleware:
+To log Reflex producer actions and state changes, you can create custom middleware:

 ```luau
 local function createLoggerMiddleware()